On the density of the supremum of nonlinear SPDEs: Introduction

 As in all of the works mentioned above, Malliavin calculus lies at the heart of our proofs.
 In particular, the Bouleau--Hirsch criterion for the existence of a density was adapted in \cite{nualartvives} to the case where the random variable is the supremum of a stochastic process or random field; we recall this criterion in Theorem~\ref{thm:nualart-criterion-existence} below.

 To establish the existence of a density in our setting, we must verify two key conditions, namely Conditions (ii) and (iii) in Theorem~\ref{thm:nualart-criterion-existence}.
 The first of these requires suitable integrability of the supremum of the squared norm of the Malliavin derivative of the underlying random field, viewed as an element of the relevant Gaussian Hilbert space.
 The main technical difficulty comes from the fact that the supremum appears inside the expectation.
 We overcome this by proving a Kolmogorov-type continuity result for the Malliavin derivative.
-As a byproduct, we obtain H\"older continuity of the Malliavin derivative, with exponents matching those of the underlying field in the regimes considered here.
+We thereby obtain the H\"older continuity of the Malliavin derivative as an $L^{2}(dsdy)$ process, with exponents matching those of the underlying field in the regimes considered here.

 The second condition requires proving that the Malliavin derivative is nondegenerate on the $\arg\max$ set of the solution.
 This naturally leads us to study the argmax set associated with the random field $(t,x)\mapsto u(t,x)$.
 A standard strategy for verifying this condition is to prove that the maximizer is almost surely unique, and then approximate it by maxima over a dense countable subset; see, for instance, Lemmas 2.1.8 and 2.1.9 in \cite{Nua06book} for an implementation of this argument for the Brownian sheet.
 In our setting, however, establishing almost sure uniqueness of the maximizer appears to be a difficult problem in its own right.
 Existing criteria in the literature are largely restricted either to one-parameter processes (see, e.g., \cite{Pimentel2014,Adler1990,AdlerTaylor2007,Piterbarg1996}) or to Gaussian random fields (see, e.g., \cite{LopezPimentel2018} and the references discussed in \cite{dalangpu}), and therefore do not apply to our SPDEs.
 Moreover, in the regimes considered here, the initial condition is deterministic, which in particular forces, for example, $Du(0,x)=0$ for all $x\in[0,1]$.
-As a result, the verification of this condition is naturally reduced to two main tasks: first, proving that the Malliavin derivative is nondegenerate on every compact subset of the interior $(0,T)\times(0,1)$; and second, showing that the $\arg\max$ set of $u$ almost surely does not intersect $\{t=0\}$.
+In addition, Dirichlet boundary conditions force $Du(t,0)=Du(t,1)=0$ for all $t \in [0,T]$.
+As a result, the verification of this condition is naturally reduced to two main tasks: first, proving that the Malliavin derivative is nondegenerate on every compact subset of the interior $(0,T)\times(0,1)$; and second, showing that the $\arg\max$ set of $u$ almost surely does not intersect $\{t=0\}$ or $\{x=0\}$ and $\{x=1\}$ in the case of Dirichlet boundary conditions.

 A further difficulty, compared with most of the existing literature, is the lack of Gaussianity of the underlying random field.
 With the exception of \cite{HayashiKohatsuHiga2013}, the works discussed above concern Gaussian processes or Gaussian random fields.
 Although the process considered in \cite{HayashiKohatsuHiga2013} is not necessarily Gaussian, the authors impose additional structural assumptions in order to guarantee almost sure uniqueness of the maximizer; see also \cite{Nakatsu2016} for a related problem.
 In our setting, this absence of Gaussian structure makes several parts of the analysis substantially more involved.